peiyong86/CarND-Advanced-Lane-Lines/writeup.md

 ![alt text][image5]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.
+To calculate the curvature, I use the formula from the course, which is ![alt text][image7].
 I did this in the 7th and 8th code cells of the IPython notebook.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.